Welcome to Aberlady Open Studios

 Rachel Stewart

-Illustration, Writing & Craft De-stash
+Illustration, Writing & Mixed Media

-Rachel Stewart is a mixed media illustrator and writer whose work spans children’s books, short stories, and visual storytelling.
-She also runs local community choirs, including the Aberlady Singers and Big and Small Choir, bringing people together through shared voices and creativity.
-Currently, she is stepping outside her comfort zone to work on an adult novella drawn from personal experience.
-When she’s not typing, she can be found experimenting with paper, building maps, and exploring new ways to let stories take shape.
+Currently, Rachel is stepping outside her comfort zone to work on an adult novella drawn from personal experiences.
+When she’s not writing, she can usually be found experimenting with paper and exploring new ways to let stories take shape.

 Julie Barnes Questions to the Big Beyond painting